Kennethlee83/WeAD/README.md

 **All Rights Reserved** - Unauthorized use, copying, modification, or distribution is strictly prohibited.

-For commercial licensing inquiries: licensing@wead.io
+For commercial licensing inquiries: licensing@wead.info

 See the [LICENSE](LICENSE) file for complete terms and conditions.